Tips On Adding Spices To Baby Food Recipes

-It is important to note, that while adding spices like vanilla, ginger, garlic, turmeric, cumin, coriander, fennel seeds, cinnamon, nutmeg, cardamom powder, and mint is fine from an early-stage, when it comes to spices like red pepper and black pepper, doctors advise to only do so after a child completes 18 months as it can trigger pain receptors in a baby if they are introduced to it earlier.
+It is important to note, that while adding spices like vanilla, ginger, garlic, turmeric, cumin, coriander, fennel seeds, cinnamon, nutmeg, cardamom powder, and mint to baby food recipes is fine from an early-stage, when it comes to spices like red pepper and black pepper, doctors advise to only do so after a child completes 18 months as it can trigger pain receptors in a baby if they are introduced to it earlier.

 Sugar ‘N Spice, And Everything Nice – Spruce Up Your Child’s Meals With These Tips

 Besides helping a child who is a picky eater warm up to foods they otherwise don’t enjoy – especially veggies — spices are also a great way to boost your tiny tot’s immune system and combat coughs, colds, infections, and an upset stomach.
 Here’s how you can incorporate child-safe spices to baby food recipes –

 > Garlic – Add to shredded chicken, lentil or carrot purees to improve your child’s digestion.
 Garlic has antioxidant properties, making this a winner!

 > Ginger – A small amount of ginger in lentils (daal) and puddings (halwas) can help treat minor colds, coughs, and digestive issues, while also boosting immunity.

 > Turmeric – A pinch of Haldi (turmeric) in lentils (daal), chickpeas (channa) and gravy dishes offers a B6, iron, potassium, and magnesium boost to your child while curing infections and strengthening immunity.
 You can even add a dash of turmeric to milk in a bottle!